GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 -a, --application <APPLICATION>
         Application (from examples dir) to run the tests on.
 Must be specified unless -S or -A are specified.
+        One of [ childwf decision demo el fs git mapreduce pig shell spark ssh subwf ]

 -p, --phase <PHASE>
         Phase of the test to run.
-One of [ convert prepare-dataproc prepare-composer test-composer test-oozie ].
+One of [ prepare-configuration convert prepare-dataproc test-composer test-oozie ].
 Defaults to convert.

 -C, --composer-name <COMPOSER_NAME>
         Composer instance used to run the operations on.
 Defaults to o2a-integration